iddqd4life/SampleCalc/README.md

 SampleCalc
 =====================
 SampleCalc is my university project.
-It can calculate entropy of text, frequency and quantity of chars and etc.
+It can calculate entropy of text, frequency, quantity of chars and etc.
 ### Dependencies for building
 Install these packages via npm (without "sudo" on Windows OS):
 ```